Records & Transcripts

 If a student disagrees with some information in his/her educational records, he/she may challenge that information.
 If the situation is not resolved to the students satisfaction, the student may request a hearing.
 Contact Admissions and Records for additional information.

-3) The right to provide written consent before the institution discloses personally identifiable information form the students educational records, except to the extent that FERPA authorizes disclosure without consent.
+3) The right to provide written consent before the institution discloses personally identifiable information from the students educational records, except to the extent that FERPA authorizes disclosure without consent.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects student privacy.
 Personally identifiable information is not released without student consent and signature.
 To review or pick up academic records in person, a valid government or WNC issued photo ID that includes signature is mandatory.
 The colleges registration system requires students to create a password to access their WNC account.
 The password is considered the equivalent of a signature.